 It may come as a surprise that OEM parts aren’t always more expensive, so shop around.
 Our survey of some of SA’s most popular vehicles found that OEM parts prices are sometimes cheaper than at aftermarket retailers, and it varies depending on the manufacturer and the type of part.

-However, the mechanic labour costs at OEM dealers tend to be very high at between R700/hour and R1200/hour, while independent workshops usually charge between R350 to R600.
+However, the mechanic labour costs at OEM dealers tend to be very high between R815/hour and R1200/hour, while independent e-CAR workshops usually charge lower hourly rates.

 Some insurance companies actively support the non-OEM industry.
-Santam, for example, has a certified aftermarket parts programme to reduce repair costs and passes the savings on to its clients.
+Santam, for example, has a certified aftermarket parts program to reduce repair costs and passes the savings on to its clients.

 Be wise – only choose reputable suppliers